 - document the process for identifying, monitoring and realising the benefits

 - ensure plans/processes are in place to achieve the benefits

 - define the baseline benefits position to allow comparison with projected benefits

 - define boundaries with other programmes/projects to ensure benefits are not double counted

 10.7.6 DoF will look for evidence that these steps have been suitably addressed and documented in business cases submitted to it.

-10.7.7 In addition, Benefits Realisation Plans should be included in business cases.
+10.7.7 In addition, benefits realisation plans (BRP) should be included in business cases.
 They should identify the benefits by category, the activities that will be undertaken to pursue and realise them, and who is responsible for each benefit realisation activity.
 In general: